Sandy Marton

-Aleksandar Marton (born 4 October 1959), known by his stage name Sandy Marton, is a Italy-based Croatian singer, songwriter and musician.
-He is famous for songs such as "People from Ibiza", "Exotic and Erotic", and "Camel by Camel".
+Aleksandar "Sandy" Marton (born 4 October 1959) is an Italy-based Croatian singer, songwriter and musician.
+His most famous songs include "People from Ibiza", "Exotic and Erotic", and "Camel by Camel".

 Biography

 Early life

-Sandy Marton was born Aleksandar Marton in Zagreb, Yugoslavia on 4 October 1959.
-His father worked for the Yugoslavian Embassy in Italy, which led Marton to spend increased amounts of time there.
+Sandy Marton was born Aleksandar Marton in Zagreb (then Yugoslavia) on 4 October 1959.
+His father worked for the Yugoslav embassy in Italy, which led Marton to spend increased amounts of time there.
 He moved to the Italian city of Milan in the 1970s.

 1980s: debut and success

 In 1982, Marton was noticed by talent scout Claudio Cecchetto performing at the Primadonna nightclub in Milan.
 Realizing his commercial potential as a teen idol, Cecchetto signed him on, and Marton made his debut the following year under the pseudonym M. Basic with a single titled "Ok Run".
 It would later garner attention from being used in commercials about the Philips Videopac.
 In 1984, with the definitive name Sandy Marton, Cecchetto officially launched him on the record market with the English-language dance single "People from Ibiza", composed by Marton himself.
 His carefully studied look, which included flowing blond hair with a keytar over his shoulder and extra-large jackets made him instantly recognizable, and Marton became an idol for young girls.
 The song gained traction on the Italian disco scene until it climbed the Italian charts until it reached the number-one position in October 1984, becoming his one and only number-one hit.

 In 1985, he confirmed his popularity on the charts and in discos by releasing two more successful singles in the same genre: "Camel by Camel" and "Exotic & Erotic".
 "Exotic & Erotic" was released in Australia in 1986 and became a surprise Top 10 hit, despite receiving little airplay, due to the song's popularity in nightclubs and discos.
 Cecchetto's publicity stunts led to Marton becoming one of the most frequent guests of Vittorio Salvetti's Festivalbar, broadcast on television by Canale 5.
 The following year he released his first album, Modern Lover, featuring the title track, "Modern Lovers", which would become Marton's third top-ten hit in Italy.
 Given the success of the singer, Cecchetto founded the production house Marton Corporation and the record label Ibiza Records.
 However, starting in 1987, his mainstream popularity started declining although his singles still managed to chart high.
 In 1989 following the release of his final top-ten single "La Paloma Blanca", Marton largely retired from the music business owing to his status as an idol, along with management issues.